soverenio/insconfig/README.md

 Tip: You can use tags to enrich a field with a default value and a comment for this value; both will end up in your template.

-### Create a configuration template with hidden fields
+### Generating a configuration template with hidden fields

 If you have some sensitive data you may want to hide it in a config.
-You can use the `insconfigsecret:` tag to hide this data.
+You can use the `insconfigsecret` tag to hide such data.

 ```go
     type Config struct {